stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ## Summary

 Advent of viable component marketplace has opened up a whole new approach to building software applications.
 Components provide some of the flexibility that comes with building your own solution without incurring all of the associated risks.

+## Section Quizzes

+### Buy Quiz

+_Below are some business factors to consider when deciding whether to buy a software component from a 3rd party vendor .
+Choose whether each is enhanced or diminished if you decide to buy._

+- Your uniqueness with respect to your competitors: diminished
+- The amount of staff time required to develop the product of which the component is a part: enhanced
+- Your overall production costs: enhanced
+- Your control over the development process: diminished